 Giant Cookie Ice Cream Sandwiches

-- Preheat the oven to 350°F with the rack in the highest position (as if broiling).
+- Preheat the oven to 350°F with the rack in the highest position.
 Line a baking sheet with foil or a silicone liner.

 - Combine the flour, baking soda and salt in a small bowl and set aside.